jugaldb/resources_abroad/funding-detailed-guide.md

 # Detailed Funding Guide for Admitted International Students

-Congratulations on your admission!
 Now that you're admitted, your funding strategy should be focused and targeted.
 This guide provides detailed breakdowns for the three main funding sources: Teaching Assistantships (TA), Research Assistantships (RA), and Scholarships.
 Each table includes specific action items, timelines, and insider tips from successful international students.

 ## Teaching Assistantship (TA) Strategy